Cloud

 Dr. Montessori said, “Language is truly the expression of a kind of super intelligence.”
 The Developmental sequence for writing and reading; when a child reveals the Sensitive periods or Absorbent Mind for the language; starts with Oral language, Nursery Rhymes, Symbolic development, Classification, Sequence, Sequence with Relationship, and Opposites.

-Writing developmental sequence is Moveable Alphabet, Three Letter Phonetic words, Sentences, Sand Paper letter and Moveable Alphabet, Picture, Blending, Patterned vocabulary, Composition, Phases/Sentences/Moveable Alphabet, Preposition, Sentence Strips and so on.
+The writing developmental sequence is the Moveable Alphabet, Three Letter Phonetic words, Sentences, Sand Paper letter and Moveable Alphabet, Picture, Blending, Patterned vocabulary, Composition, Phases/Sentences/Moveable Alphabet, Preposition, Sentence Strips and so on.

 Science

-Geology would be a shocking experience with variety of rocks for 2.5 – 6 years old children in a Montessori classroom.
-The layers of the earth introduced: Inner core, the outer core, Magma, and Earth surface.
-The fossils, how and when it was made?
+Geology is a shocking experience for 2.5 – 6 years old children in a Montessori classroom.
+They explore a variety of rocks.
+The layers of the earth are introduced: Inner core, the outer core, Magma, and Earth surface.
+They explore fossils, how and when it was made?
 Experiment of the Volcano Eruption: sorting the different rocks that formed after volcano eruption.

-As prehistoric animals, dinosaurs are very popular to the children such as Tyrannosaurus, Brachiosaurus, and Triceratops.
-Matching cards for Dinosaurs, books for Dinosaur fossils and foot prints resources.
+Prehistoric animals such as dinosaurs are very popular to the children.
+They love to learn about Tyrannosaurus, Brachiosaurus, and Triceratops.
+They will explore matching cards for Dinosaurs, books about Dinosaur fossils and foot prints resources.
 Children can divide the dinosaurs into types: three toes dinosaurs were the meat eaters while five toes were presumed the plant eaters.
 Drawing the dinosaurs would be exciting!

-Children also explore geography by observing different kinds of types of land and water forms which were designed using the water or clay for the land forms.
+Children also explore geography by observing different types of land and water forms which were designed using the water or clay for the land forms.

-For an example, island – lake, bay – cape, peninsula – gulf, Strait – isthmus.
-Land Water Hemisphere Map, Continents Puzzle Map, such as North America, South America, Asia, Europe, Africa, and Australia.
+For example, island – lake, bay – cape, peninsula – gulf, Strait – isthmus.
+They will use Land Water Hemisphere Map, Continents Puzzle Map, to learn about North America, South America, Asia, Europe, Africa, and Australia.

 In History, when children celebrate their birthdays in a Montessori classroom, the process involves several aspects of learning.
 Many Montessori teachers use a ritual to mark a child’s birthday.
 Often, this ritual involves a lit candle, which represents the sun.
 The children gather in a circle while carrying a small globe of the earth.
 This represents the orbit of the earth around the sun, each complete circle the equivalent of one “year” of life.